Sidharth0004/Uber/Backend/README.md

   }
   ```

+## Captain Routes

-## POST /captains/register
+### POST /captains/register

 **Description:**
-Register a new captain by creating an account using the Captain model.
+Register a new captain using the Captain model.
 This endpoint creates a captain entry with vehicle details.

 **Request Body:**
 - `fullname`: Object containing: